 From the territories of Manduria, I recommend a very interesting label.
 The wine cellar of Morella, a Biodynamic winery, is run with love and passion by Gaetano Morella and his wife and winemaker, Lisa.

 The wines, “Old Vines” are produced in small quantities of 3,000 bottles, and come from vines over 80 years old.
 It gives us the most noble characteristic hints of great red wines, such as black cherry, plum liquor, tobacco, and hints of caramel.
 The wine is powerful and opulent, with a wraparound taste of sweet fruit.
 Unforgettable!

 Recommended Torre Testa

 Bio: Andrea De Carlo, 29, was born in Lecce (Puglia, Italy).
-He has gained experiences in several hotels 5 Star Hotels as a Food & Beverage Manager.
-Andrea is a professional sommelier and enthusiast and connoisseur of the wines of his region.
+He has gained experience in several hotels and 5-star hotels as a Food & Beverage Manager.
+Andrea is a professional sommelier enthusiast and connoisseur of the wines of his region.
 He is in love with the world of hospitality and has a dream of opening a small resort with his wife in their beloved city, Lecce.

 Like this article?
 Pin it for later!

 Related articles about travel in Italy that you might enjoy: